-The fund may invest in futures contracts and swaps, which are types of derivatives.
+The fund may invest in forward currency contracts, futures contracts and swaps, which are types of derivatives.
 A derivative is a financial contract, the value of which is based on the value of an underlying financial asset (such as a stock, bond or currency), a reference rate or a market index.
-The fund may also invest in future delivery contracts, including to-be-announced contracts.